 To be sure, the Kiwiburger is none too normal in spite of this, featuring red beets and a "poached" egg—this is McDonald's, remember, not your favorite brunch spot in Auckland.
 Come to mention it, neither beets nor poached eggs are classically New Zealand, which makes the Kiwiburger seem all the more bizarre.

-Lobster Roll in Maine and Canada
+Lobster Roll in Canada and Maine

-It's difficult to visit New England (or maritime Eastern Canada) without partaking in a "Lobster Roll," a dish of bread, mayonnaise and shredded lobster meat whose name, when pronounced by locals, usually sounds like "Lob-stah."
+It's difficult to visit New England (or maritime Eastern Canada) without partaking in a "Lobster Roll," a dish of bread, mayonnaise, and shredded lobster meat whose name, when pronounced by locals, usually sounds like "Lob-stah."

 While the McDonald's version you find at restaurants in Maine and certain Canadian provinces probably costs less than those you find at more authentic shops along the coast, word on the street is that the McLobster Roll (unofficial name) is less than true to its inspiration, and consists more of mayo than lobster (if the seafood meet you find on it is actually lobster at all).